 We work across the Commonwealth and with state and territory governments to reduce unnecessary regulatory obligations for charities.

 We work with professional bodies to provide plain English advice to charities on financial reporting and disclosures.

-We provide other government agencies with access to the ACNC Charity Passport which enables access to ACNC charity data.
+We provide other government agencies with access to charity data via the ACNC Charity Passport.

 We fail to provide secure, reliable and modern IT systems

-We monitor our compliance with the Protective Security Policy Framework and continually work to strengthen IT security measures.
+We monitor our compliance with the Protective Security Policy Framework and continually work to strengthen IT security.

 Our budgeting, forecasting and reporting processes are robust and support our resource planning and management decisions, including human resources.

 We provide advice on existing and emerging legal risks and risk mitigation strategies.

 We draft and review policies and procedures, administrative decisions, work instructions, and education and guidance material.